vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 The genesis of the iconic representation of the teaching Siva thus ended with ´ his ‘banishment’ outside the cultic sphere.
 The idea of the guru as the locus (sthāna) or support of the divinity was transferred onto the central cult object in the sanctum, the liṅga.
 Therewith the Dakṣiṇāmūrti on the southern outer temple wall lost its original ritual setting.
 It became part of the iconographic programme of the Siva temple. ´

-The process of transformation from cult concept into an iconic image seems to have been completed (in South India at least) by the tenth century (i.e. the early Col.a period), but may have started much earlier.
+The process of transformation from cult concept into an iconic image seems to have been completed (in South India at least) by the tenth century (i.e. the early Coḷa period), but may have started much earlier.
 An early textual testimony of this process is found in the Skandapurāṇa.
 It tells the myth of Tilottamā that we discussed above, pp. 498 f.
 When the nymph bows to Siva’s southern appearance ( ´ dakṣiṇāṁmūrtim. ), the face of the guru of the gods (mukhaṁsuraguros) emerged, ‘possessed of the colour of a languid cloud laden with water, having a ferocious voice, with dreadful teeth shining (in an open mouth), and the corners of the eyes bloodshot and glittering’ (SP 62.18– 19).
 The ‘incongruity’ is obviously not yet solved, since the description of this face suits the figure of Aghora/Bhairava, not that of the teacher or guru.

 pūrvāyāṁdvārapālau tu nandikālau ca vinyaset k 39 k